 When it comes to your volunteers, college students can be equally engaged and dedicated as your more established helpers.
 They have a wealth of specialized skills that can become an asset to any organization.
 So we’ve compiled these 5 tips to help you acquire more student volunteers.

 A community benefits when its organizations come together for good.
 If you can bolster lasting, collaborative partnerships with local campuses, you’re more likely to achieve greater outcomes.
 Reach out to colleges and universities in your area and determine if they have a service-learning curriculum.
 Volunteerism is a fundamental component of service-learning, so students enrolled in a service-learning class are more likely to be interested in your volunteer opportunities.
 Students have new ideas, specialized skills, and unique connections that they can bring to your organization.
 As the community youth become ambassadors for your nonprofit, you’ll enjoy increased invisibility and public support, as well as the chance to retain your student volunteers past graduation.

-A volunteer management and recruitment software can help you connect with campuses and engage student volunteers.
+A volunteer management software can help you connect with campuses and engage student volunteers.